makovalab-psu/nonBKinetics/README.md

 # README #

-This repository accompanies the paper *Non-B DNA affects polymerization speed and error rate in sequencers and living cells*
+This repository accompanies the paper *Long-read sequencing technology indicates genome-wide effects of non-B DNA on polymerization speed and error rate *

+All figures and tables were created with scripts present in that directory.
+Supplementary Figures/Tables deriving from main Figures/Tables are not described in details in this README as they were generated with the same scripts, usually by filtering the inputs.

+Please check that your version of this repository is up to date (https://bitbucket.org/makova-lab/kinetics_wmm)

 * 1.0.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)